tedstreete/opi-prov-life/PROVISIONING.md

 ### RSHIM custom Provisioning

 NVIDIA has a manual provisioning process based on a virtual *-over-PCIe device set, called [RSHIM](https://github.com/Mellanox/rshim).
-RSHIM creates, among other things, a virtual point-to-point ethernet device, and a virtual console device, between host and DPU.
+RSHIM creates, among other things, a virtual point-to-point ethernet device, and a virtual console device, between host and DPU/IPU.
 See also [usage](https://docs.nvidia.com/networking/display/BlueFieldDPUOSLatest/Deploying+DPU+OS+Using+BFB+from+Host) of RSHIM.
 Many customers are using this process to deploy their own OS image and initialize system configuration, since they trust the OS running on the x86 host.

 ### USB/Virtual media Provisioning